 One thing Philips has come par with his 8000 and above series that the black level response on the display is quiet satisfying.
 Indeed the black level situation has gone from barely to excellent, with almost each traces of grey mist disappearing and being replaced by actual deep black level response.
 There are no issues with clouding either as the black levels are consistent in every part of the screen and best of this could be seen in movie mode.
 So, even when you’re watching a very dark scene, you’ll see a perfect black with few bright elements.

-As i said before, Direct LED plays one of the key factor for producing much more dynamic-looking dark scenes, where the brightest part of the picture look eye-catching luminous.
-Brightness levels are equal at each part, and are not like EDGE LED where they have to compromise in brightness to produce a good black color.
-This TV also does well in retaining natural tones and lots of tonal subtlety when displaying dark colors.
-Shadow details in dark scenes are amazing and are consistent along with the bright ones, especially when it comes to perceived depth of field.
+As I said before, Direct LED plays one of the key factors for producing much more dynamic-looking dark scenes, where the brightest part of the picture look eye-catching luminous.
+Brightness levels are equal at each part and are not like EDGE LED where they have to compromise in brightness to produce a good black colour.
+This TV also does well in retaining natural tones and lots of tonal subtlety when displaying dark colours.
+Shadow details in dark scenes are amazing and are consistent along with the bright ones, especially when it comes to the perceived depth of field.
 While watching bright sequences or dark content, one thing it makes us aware that the native motion handling is impressive with minimal judder or blur.

-Shifting focus away from dark scenes, content on this TV looks vibrant, and reasonably bright with lighter content, plus the level of raw luminance is quiet good.
+Shifting focus away from dark scenes, content on this TV looks vibrant and reasonably bright with lighter content, plus the level of raw luminance is quite good.
 Philips has always been renowned for the startling sharpness of the picture with finely detailed knobs on and this TV has followed the trend.
-This series is one of the finest TV philips has come along, giving 4K quality with great pixel density.
+This series is one of the finest TV Philips has come along, giving 4K quality with great pixel density.

 With the native 4K source, it does a superb job in delivering every pixel of UHD format with extra clarity and detail.
-The picture are so detailed that they can almost seen to go beyond 4K limits, such as ripples of the sea or pores in the skin.
-Another crucial point Philips has taken care is reducing levels of grain & stressy edging around contrasty objects to negligible values.
-It’s exceptional 4K sharpness is a particularly welcome.
+The picture is so detailed that they can almost be seen to go beyond 4K limits, such as ripples of the sea or pores in the skin.
+Another crucial point Philips has taken care of is reducing levels of grain & stressy edging around contrasty objects to negligible values.
+Its exceptional 4K sharpness is particularly welcome.

-Another significant role in 4K success is color performance.
+Another significant role in 4K success is colour performance.
 This TV delivers gorgeously rich dynamic tones that give images a sense of pop and dynamism.
-This color vibrancy doesn’t comes with the cost of the sort of tonal subtleties required to deliver color blend finesse which are usually possible with UHD/4K densities.
-You can observe such difference of shades in blades of grass in football pitch or in various skin tones.
+This colour vibrancy doesn’t come with the cost of the sort of tonal subtleties required to deliver colour blend finesse which is usually possible with UHD/4K densities.
+You can observe such difference of shades in blades of grass in a football pitch or in various skin tones.

-While Philips has a long heritage of detail enhancement to deliver HD sources with exceptional sense of sharpness and texture during upscaling processing, lowering the sharpness a little from it’s default position won’t results in any excessive levels of noise in upscaled picutres.
+While Philips has a long heritage of detail enhancement to deliver HD sources with an exceptional sense of sharpness and texture during upscaling processing, lowering the sharpness a little from its default position won’t result in any excessive levels of noise in the upscaled picture.
 However, this process struggles a bit more with standard definition content, finding it hard to sort the source noise from picture information deciding what to upscale and what not.
-But it’s still not a bad effort as the output retains mostly accurate and vibrant color tones.
+But it’s still not a bad effort as the output retains mostly accurate and vibrant colour tones.